 May raise exception error:notsup in case there is no engine support in the underlying OpenSSL implementation.
-See also the chapter Engine Load in the User's Guide.

 '''

 engine_load(EngineId, PreCmds, PostCmds) -> Result

 Types:

 EngineId = unicode:chardata()

 PreCmds = PostCmds = [engine_cmnd()]

 Result =

 {ok, Engine :: engine_ref()} | {error, Reason :: term()}

 '''

 Loads the OpenSSL engine given by EngineId if it is available and then returns ok and an engine handle.
 This function is the same as calling engine_load/4 with EngineMethods set to a list of all the possible methods.
 An error tuple is returned if the engine can't be loaded.